HEALS Curriculum

 A robust focus on ethics and humanities in the medical school curriculum helps students develop into physicians who practice patient-centered, just, and humanistic medicine.
 Through an exploration of real case analyses, historical and current events, philosophical arguments, literature, visual arts, performing arts, and creative and reflective writing, students gain skills in critical thinking, ethical communication, and professional development.
 In this curriculum, students not only examine the moral foundations of medicine, their obligations to patients and society, and the human experiences of health and illness, but also cultivate their own moral identity as physicians, taking responsibility for caring equitably and compassionately for all patients.

-Heals Curriculum: Year by Year
+HEALS Curriculum: Year by Year

 Your UCLA Journey